• Skip to main content

 How to Flavor the Tofu

 Tofu is a great addition to any vegetarian or vegan meal.
-It's high in calcium, iron, magnesium and can be used to add extra protein and flavor to delicious dishes like this papaya salad!
-However, it can be a little bit tricky to use if you don't know how to prepare it.
+It's high in calcium, iron, and magnesium, and adds extra protein and flavor to delicious dishes like this papaya salad!
+However, it can be a bit tricky to use if you're not familiar with how to prepare it.

 To prepare it, remove the tofu from its package and rinse it under cold water.
 Then place a paper towel on your counter, lay out the squares of tofu, and cover with another paper towel to drain.
 Press out the extra moisture using your hands.
 You may need to repeat this a few times.

-To season the tofu, combine the diced tofu and soy sauce together in a large bowl.
+To season the tofu, combine the diced tofu and soy sauce in a large bowl.
 Next, add the seasoning.
 We recommend garlic, onion, and ginger powder for this recipe.
-Toss it all together and make sure it's fully coated.
+Toss it all together, making sure it's fully coated.

 Heat a pan, then reduce the heat to medium.
 Next, add the tofu to the skillet and cook for about a minute.
 Give the pan a shake and continue cooking for 3-4 minutes.
 You want all the sides of the tofu to be golden.